 When Should I See a Doctor About Bleeding Hemorrhoids and Anal Fissures?

-Be sure to see a medical professional if you notice bright red blood on your toilet paper or underwear.
-Although rectal bleeding during pregnancy is usually harmless, it may be difficult to tell whether or not the blood is coming from your rectum or vagina.
-If you feel that you are bleeding excessively or worry that you are experiencing pregnancy complications, then go to an emergency room immediately.
+Be sure to see a medical professional if you notice bright red blood on your toilet paper or underwear and are uncertain of the source.
+Although rectal bleeding during pregnancy is usually harmless, it may be difficult to tell whether the blood is coming from your rectum or your vagina.
+Vaginal bleeding during pregnancy can have a very different set of causes and implications, some of which require immediate medical evaluation.

 Don’t Wait for Emergency Medical Care